 This means that if you drink alcohol you are supposed to discard the first milk because it is full of alcohol and it will harm the baby.

 The Reality: when you drink alcohol, it will be absorbed and driven into your bloodstream and from there a fraction of it is eventually transferred to the milk.
 It is also true that alcohol is very dangerous for babies because they cannot digest it and it might damage their growing brain.
-However, you don’t have to dump your precious milk if you time wisely the drink.
-A small amount of alcohol will be present in your blood stream only for about 2-3 hours after you drink, so if you drink it some hours before you feed the baby it will not be a problem.
+However, you don’t have to dump your precious milk if you time wisely drinks.
+A small amount of alcohol will be present in your bloodstream only for about 2-3 hours after you drink, so if you drink it some hours before you feed the baby it will not be a problem.

 The Myth: Breastfed babies don’t sleep as well as babies who drink formula.

-Sometimes, formula fed babies sleep for longer periods of time at once; this is because natural breast milk takes less to be digested than formula milk.
+Sometimes, formula-fed babies sleep for longer periods of time at once; this is because natural breast milk takes less to be digested than formula milk.
 Some mothers find shorter sleeping periods to be a disadvantage to breastfeeding.

-The Reality: Studies have found that breastfed babies sleep just as well, if not better, than babies who drink formula.
+The Reality: Studies have found that breastfed babies sleep just as well, if not better than babies who drink formula.
 Most importantly, breastfed babies sleep more safely.
 The truth is, babies aren’t naturally supposed to sleep for long periods while digesting synthetic formula.
 Waking frequently is actually essential to infants’ physical and cognitive health.
 Research has proven that breastfed babies are at a lower for SIDS- their shorter sleeping periods help to regulate their bodies and keep them safe.